breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 </tr>
 </table>

 Note here, a single state may have multiple transitions on the same symbol.
-This is called a nondeterminsic finite automata, which is no more expressive than DFA, but may require far fewer states to recognize the same language, but requires some extra steps to efficiently simulate.
+Called a nondeterminsic finite automata (NFA), this machine is no more powerful than a DFA, but may require far fewer states to recognize the same language.
+One way to implement an NFA is to fork the entire state whenever such a transition occurs, and simulate the superposition of all states.
 More on that later.

 ## Arithmetic

 Now suppose we have a slightly more expressive language which accepts well-formed arithmetic expressions with up to two variables, in either infix or unary operator notation.
-In this language, a non-terminal occurs twice inside a single production -- an `<expr>` can be composed of two shorter `<expr>`s:
+In this language, a non-terminal occurs twice inside a single production -- an `expr` can be composed of two shorter `expr`s:

 ```
 term → 1 | 0 | x | y